Infertility Awareness: Understanding the Need for Third-Party Reproduction

 When a woman and her partner are found to have healthy gametes (eggs and sperm), yet are still unable to achieve pregnancy, there may instead be an issue with her uterus.
 Various conditions such as endometriosis or recurring fibroids, for example, can prevent an embryo from properly attaching to the uterus.

-With surrogacy, intended parents in these circumstances can choose another woman to carry their child on their behalf.
-In gestational surrogacy, the embryo is typically created via in vitro fertilization (IVF) using the sperm and eggs of the intended parents and then implanted in the surrogate’s uterus.
-The resulting child will be completely related to the intended parents and will not share any DNA with the surrogate.
+With surrogacy, Intended Parents in these circumstances can choose another woman to carry their child on their behalf.
+In gestational surrogacy, the embryo is typically created via in vitro fertilization (IVF) using the sperm and eggs of the Intended Parents and then implanted in the surrogate’s uterus.
+The resulting child will be completely related to the Intended Parents and will not share any DNA with the surrogate.

 Egg Donation